Marco Evaristti

 Marco Evaristti (born 1963) is a Chilean artist who has lived in Denmark since the 1980s.
 While a trained and practicing architect, he is best known for hosting a dinner party where the main course was agnolotti pasta that was topped with a meatball made with his own fat, removed earlier in the year in a liposuction operation.

 Early life

 Though raised a Catholic, in his teenage years Evaristti found out he was born to a Jewish mother, which some account for the philosophical and religious themes in his work.
 Evaristti holds a master's degree in architecture from the Royal Danish Academy of Fine Arts where he was a student of architect Henning Larsen.
 Through the years, he has continued working on private architectural projects as well as larger commission projects.

 Architecture

 His architecture works contain a blend of Scandinavian, Asian and Latin American approaches.
-He travels to other countries and embellishes the natural environment with coloured dye as part of an ongoing project he calls "Pink State".
+He travels to other countries and embellishes the natural environment with colored dye as part of an ongoing project he calls "Pink State".
 Evaristti sometimes uses materials taken from nature, such as diamonds, gold, semen and blood, to create a psychological reaction in the viewer.